-In fact, it's been suggested that consuming coconut oil may be one of the best ways to increase ketone levels in people with Alzheimer’s disease and other nervous system disorders (11).
+In fact, it has been suggested that consuming coconut oil may be one of the best ways to increase ketone levels in people with Alzheimer’s disease and other nervous system disorders (10).

-Although coconut oil contains four types of MCTs, 50% of its fat comes from the kind known as lauric acid.
+Although coconut oil contains four types of MCTs, around 50% of its fat comes from the kind known as lauric acid (11).

 MCTs have been used to induce ketosis in children who have epilepsy.
 In a high MCT diet, ketosis occurs without restricting carbs as drastically as the classic ketogenic diet.

-In fact, several studies have found that a high-MCT diet containing 20% of calories from carbs produces effects similar to the classic ketogenic diet, which provides fewer than 5% of calories from carbs (14, 15, 16).
+In fact, several studies have found that a high MCT diet containing around 20% of calories from carbs produces effects similar to those of the classic ketogenic diet.
+The classic ketogenic provides fewer than 5% of calories from carbs (

 When adding coconut oil to your diet, it’s a good idea to do so slowly to minimize digestive side effects like stomach cramping or diarrhea.

-Bottom Line: Consuming coconut oil provides your body with MCTs, which are quickly absorbed and converted into ketone bodies by your liver.
+Consuming coconut oil provides your body with medium-chain triglycerides (MCTs), which are quickly absorbed and converted into ketones by your liver.

 In addition, being more active can help you get into ketosis.

-When you exercise, you deplete your body of its glycogen stores.
-Normally, these are replenished when you eat carbs, which are broken down into glucose.
+When you exercise, you deplete your body’s glycogen stores.
+These are normally replenished when you eat carbs, which are broken down into glucose.
 The glucose that isn’t needed immediately is stored as glycogen.

 However, if carb intake is minimized, glycogen stores remain low.
-In response, your liver increases its production of ketones, which can be used as an alternate fuel source for your muscles.
+In response, your liver increases its production of ketones, which can be used as an alternative fuel source for your muscles (18).

-In a small study, nine older women exercised either before or after a meal.
-Their blood ketone levels were 137–314% higher when they exercised before a meal than when they exercised after a meal (23).
+In a small 2009 study, 9 postmenopausal women exercised either before or after a meal.
+Their blood ketone levels were 137–314% higher when they exercised before a meal than when they exercised after a meal (20).

-Keep in mind that although exercise increases ketone production, it may take one to four weeks for your body to adapt to using ketones and fatty acids as primary fuels.
-During this time, physical performance may be reduced temporarily (20).
+Keep in mind that although exercise increases ketone production, it may take 1–4 weeks for your body to adapt to using ketones and fatty acids as primary fuels.
+During this time, physical performance may be reduced temporarily (

-Consuming plenty of healthy fat can boost your ketone levels and help you reach ketosis.
+Consuming plenty of healthy fats can boost your ketone levels and help you reach ketosis.

-Indeed, a very low-carb ketogenic diet not only minimizes carbs, but is also high in fat.
+Indeed, a very low carb ketogenic diet not only minimizes carbs but also calls for a high fat intake.

 However, extremely high fat intake doesn’t necessarily translate into higher ketone levels.

-Furthermore, because fat makes up such a large percentage of a ketogenic diet, it’s important to choose high-quality sources.
+Because fat comprises such a large percentage of a ketogenic diet, it’s important to choose high quality fat sources.

-Good fats include olive oil, avocado oil, coconut oil, butter, lard and tallow.
-In addition, there are many healthy, high-fat foods that are also very low in carbs.
+Healthy fats include fatty fish, olive oil, and avocado oil.
+In addition, many healthy and high fat foods are also very low in carbs.

-However, if your goal is weight loss, it’s important to make sure you’re not consuming too many calories in total, as this can cause your weight loss to stall.
+However, if weight loss is your goal, it’s important to make sure you’re not consuming too many calories in total, as this can cause your weight loss to stall.

 Consuming at least 60% of calories from fat will help boost your ketone levels.
-Choose a variety of healthy fats from both plant and animal sources.
+Choose a variety of healthy fats from both animal and plant sources.

 Another way to get into ketosis is to go without eating for several hours.